rzleu/picky-eater/README.md

 - Framer Motion

 ## Features
+- Lobbies
+- Swiping left or right
+- Generate dynamic list of restauants based on user's location
+- User's preferences (to be implementated)

 ## Highlights
 The following code is the aynchronous call to extract the data from the Google Places API.
 In order to successfully extract the restaurant details and photos for a user's nearby restaurants.
 An initial request to extract the ```place_id``` was needed throught Google Nearby Search API and then the following Google Place Details and Photos API HTTP requests using the ```place_id``` and ```photo_reference``` data could appropriately consolidate all needed information.